waterflames-team/ring-robot-x/README_en.md

 > The English version is translated using DeepL, any errors are welcome to be pointed out.

-> This project only supports Chinese language use
+> This project only supports Chinese language use.